Zero-OS/0-Core/docs/config/main.md

 In this section you define how Core0 processes logs from running processes.

-There are 2 built in loggers that are used by zero-od to log jobs outputs that can be refined by the following two seconds
+There are 2 built in loggers that are used by zero-os to log jobs outputs that can be refined by the following two seconds

 - **logging.file**: writes logs to `/var/log/core.log`
 - **ledis**: forwards logs to Ledis